 This tutorial explains how to access the Boot Menu on a newer Phoenix-Award system to enable USB boot from a flash memory stick.
-The system used for this demonstration sports a MSI K8N Neo4 (MS-7125) motherboard.
-To date, this system has easily been able to boot from any properly setup flash drive or USB hard drive we have thrown at it.
+The system used for this demonstration featured an MSI K8N Neo4 (MS-7125) motherboard.
+At the time, this system was easily able to boot from any properly setup flash drive or USB hard drive thrown at it.

-1. The first step is to insert the bootable USB flash memory stick and reboot the computer
+1. The first step is to insert the bootable USB flash drive into your computer and then reboot.

-Note: The key used to access the Boot Menu may vary.
+Note: The key used to access your Boot Menu may vary.
 Some commonly used Boot Menu keys are F2, F10, F11, and ESC

-You should now see a menu similar to that shown below:
+You should now see a menu similar to the one shown below.

-4. Your USB device should be listed.
-Use the arrow keys to select your USB Disk then press enter.
+4. Use the up/down arrow keys to select your USB Disk from the list and then press enter.

-Note: If your USB device is not listed, you may need to set a boot flag to make the partition active so it can be detected as bootable.
+Note: If your USB device is not listed, you may need to set a boot flag on it to mark the partition active so it can be detected as bootable.

-5. If you have properly formatted, activated the partition and installed Linux to your USB device, you should be presented with a boot screen as pictured below:
+5. If you have properly formatted, activated the partition and installed Linux to your USB device, you should be presented with a boot screen.

-6. You can now proceed to boot Linux from the stick.
+6. You can now proceed to boot Linux from the USB drive.